develprr/metamatic-framework/README.md

 The Metamatic framework solves a fundamental problem in frontend software design: When any data is changed anywhere in the application, this change must be reliably radiated to all parts of the software that uses the changed data.
 For example, your frontend app has many components that display user's email address.
 Then the email address is changed for some reason, perhaps by user who updates their account profile details.
 Or maybe it's updated when the frontend client reloads user data from the server.
 In any case, the problem is the same.
-The changed data must be updated everywhere where it is needed.
+The data must be updated everywhere where it is needed.
 Metamatic provides an elegant next-generation solution to the problem.
 Metamatic provides a managed state container that keeps a master copy of your data safely and immutably in a central data storage.
 When you update any data that you have placed in the Metamatic data storage, Metamatic then automatically takes care that all changes made to that data are reliably broadcasted to everywhere inside your app.